Trams in Bremen: Bremen Tram Riots

-Violence on both sides continued unabated throughout the following day.
+Violence on both sides continued throughout the following day.
 After the works councils of the AG Weser and Klöckner Hütte, the two then largest employers in the city, declared their solidarity with the demonstrators on the morning of 18 January, some 20,000 people gathered at the Domsheide.
 Railway tracks and entire streets in the Bremen city center were occupied and blocked, detonators ignited and slogans such as "Beat the cops dead" called, after which the police took 138 protesters into custody.
 Meanwhile, the Bremen Senate held a special meeting, which decided not to withdraw the fare increases and, on the advice of the Transport Senator, to release BSAG from its passenger transport obligation.
-The President of the Senate and Mayor Hans Koschnick (SPD), who had not held his post at this time for two months, agreed with the organizers of the student protest on a conversation on 22 January.
-However, the time for this meeting was brought forward a few hours later to the following Friday.
+The President of the Senate and Mayor Hans Koschnick (SPD), who had not held his post at this time for two months, agreed with the organizers of the student protest on a conversation on 19 January.
 The Senate Director Waldemar Klischies (SPD), who belongs to the more moderate parliamentarians, was responsible for this decision.
 After a brief meeting in the cathedral chapter house, he suggested this to the leaders of the cathedral following the advice of the parish pastor Günter Abramzik (called "Abrazzo").
 Bremen Interior Senator Franz Löbert (SPD), on the other hand, had proposed that the tracks and roads be taken back by force.

-The meeting took place as scheduled on 19 January at 12 noon in the Bremen City Hall.
+The meeting took place on 19 January at 12 noon in the Bremen City Hall.
 Invited were representatives of the USB, the Student Union and the General Students Committee of the College of Education.
 In addition to Koschnick, the senator for seniors and mayor Annemarie Mevissen (SPD) and Rolf Seggel, the chairman of the board of BSAG, were present.
 The city officials reiterated their position to agree to the fare increase, as the city could not compensate for higher costs for the BSAG otherwise, but in so far as they wanted to check whether the tram could not be exempted from the road toll by the municipality.
 Following the conversation, Mevissen went to nearby Domsheide, where several thousand people were still demonstrating.
-She climbed onto a stray sand box and made a famous speech with an electric megaphone, which also made her nationally known.
+She climbed onto a stray sand box and made a famous speech with a megaphone.
 The Senator explained the results of the trial and warned the students against re-using violence.
 At the same time, however, she also showed understanding for their situation.
 During the speech, 700 security and riot police with four water cannons stood ready to tackle possible riots.
-However, they kept in the background and were not needed, since there were no noteworthy arguments.
+However, they kept in the background and were not needed.